 Baba Ganoush (V, GF)

-- Cut the top green part off the eggplants.
-Then cut both eggplants in half lengthwise.
-Put all 4 halves on a baking tray so that the cut side is facing up.
+- Cut the top green part off the aubergines.
+Then cut each aubergine in half lengthwise.
+Put all 6 halves on a baking tray so that the cut side is facing up.
 Brush the top side with a little bit of olive oil.
 Roast them at 180 °C for 40 min.

 - When the roasting is done, take them out and let them cool a little bit.
 Then scoop the flesh out with a spoon, discard the skin (do not skip this step as it makes all of the difference in taste).
-Put flesh of the eggplants into a food processor.
+Put flesh of the aubergines into a blender.

-- Put the other ingredients into a food processor too and blend together well.
+- Put the other ingredients into a blender too and mix together well.

-- Transfer the mixture into a bowl and top with desired toppings like a drizzle of olive oil, a dash of chili powder, chopped parsley and pomegranate seeds.
+- Transfer the mixture into a bowl and top with desired toppings, like a drizzle of olive oil, a dash of smoked paprika, chopped parsley and pomegranate seeds.

-- You can serve baba ganoush as a snack with some vegetables (carrots, cucumbers, peppers, radishes, olives), as part of a meze with other dishes (tabbouleh, fattoush, hummus, falafel, pita bread) or spread it on a piece of bread.
+- You can serve baba ganoush as a snack with some vegetables (carrots, cucumbers, peppers, radishes, olives), as part of a Lebanese meze with other dishes (tabbouleh, fattoush, hummus, falafel balls, pita bread, tahini sauce, tahini and carob molasses) or spread it on a bread.

 *Use hulled tahini as it’s much better in taste than unhulled which is more bitter.
 Use tahini brand that you like as the taste can be quite different across the brands.
 You can find which brand I use in the post, where I discuss my favourite vegan food products.

 Serving: 1servingCalories: 270kcalCarbohydrates: 18gProtein: 8gFat: 21gSaturated Fat: 3gPolyunsaturated Fat: 9gMonounsaturated Fat: 8gSodium: 340mgFiber: 8gSugar: 7g